awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-tag.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to list parameters that you can tag\.
+1. Run the following command to list parameters that you can tag\.

    ```
    aws ssm describe-parameters